Skip to content

 Legal requirements

-The Tasmanian Government has a responsibility to ensure information about its policies, programs, services and opportunities is readily available and in accessible formats.
+The Tasmanian Government has a responsibility to ensure information about its policies, programs and services is readily available and in accessible formats.

 In addition to legal obligations, information produced must be catalogued, easily retrievable, secure and maintained.